massalabs/station-massa-wallet/CONTRIBUTING.md

 For account file extension, we recommend `.yaml`.
 However, `.yml` is also supported in the import feature.

+Starting from version v0.2.1, we will implement retro-compatibility for all breaking changes in the account standard above.

 ## Frontend

 ### Web app